Beirut, Lebanon: What to pack, what to wear, and when to go [2023]

 August

-If you go to Beirut in August, you will notice that it is pretty consistently hot and very dry with almost no rain.
-Daytime temperatures are in the 80s F (high 20s C).
+August is pretty consistently hot and very dry with almost no rain.
+Temperatures average in the 80s F (high 20s C) during the day.

 What to wear/what to pack: